Prepare your car to pass the MOT!

-Whether or not you are a good DIY car mechanic there are some things you can do to improve the chance that your car will pass the MOT first time.
-Here are a few tips:
+Whether or not you are a good DIY car mechanic there are some things you can do to prepare your car for the MOT.

 Here’s a quick checklist:

 - Check that all the lights work, you’ll have to get somebody to stand behind the car to check that the brake lights are working – and don’t forget the hazards and number plate lamps!

 - Check the wiper blades, any significant splits or breaks in the rubber means a fail.
 Do the washers work, properly clearing the screen?
 Do the blades fully sweep from side to side?

 - Do the seat belts ‘clunk-click’ properly?
 Are they frayed anywhere?
 Slowly pull the belt out of the inertia reel to check.